beaker-project/beaker/documentation/glossary.rst

    access policy
        See :term:`system access policy`.

+   ack
+       Short for "acknowledgment".
+When reviewing Beaker job results, this means that a result has been reviewed and is valid.
+See also :term:`nak`.

    Beaker server
        Comprised of two main parts, the web UI and the scheduler.
 The web UI is the main interface for Beaker users.
 The scheduler is